Tafara-N/alx-system_engineering-devops/0x07-networking_basics/README.md

 - Memorize SSH, HTTP and HTTPS port numbers
 - What tool/protocol is often used to check if a device is connected to a network

-Requirements
+# Requirements

-General
+## General
-Allowed editors: vi, vim, emacs
+- Allowed editors: `vi`, `vim`, `emacs`
-All your Bash script files will be interpreted on Ubuntu 20.04 LTS All your files should end with a new line
+- All your Bash script files will be interpreted on Ubuntu 20.04 LTS
+- All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory All your Bash script files must be executable
+- A `README.md` file, at the root of the folder of the project, is mandatory
+- All your Bash script files must be executable
-Your Bash script must pass shellcheck without any error The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing
+- Your Bash script must pass `shellcheck` without any error
+- The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
+- The second line of all your Bash scripts should be a comment explaining what is the script doing

 # More Info
 The second line of all your Bash scripts should be a comment explaining what is the script doing

 For multiple choice question type tasks, just type the number of the correct answer in your answer file, add a new line for every new answer, example: